ameswarb/twitchsaver/README.md

 ## Installation

-Just clone this repo into any location that serves files over HTTP.
+Just clone this repo into any folder being served by a web server.

 ## Usage